MAX Yellow Line (TriMet)

-Since 2015, the Yellow Line has operated as a northbound through service of the Orange Line from PSU South/Southwest 6th and College station and has shared its transit mall alignment on 6th Avenue with the Green Line.
-Conversely, most southbound Yellow Line trains, which had served the other half of the mall on 5th Avenue from 2009 to 2015, operate through into the Orange Line from Union Station/Northwest 5th & Glisan Street station and terminate at Southeast Park Avenue station in Milwaukie.
-The Yellow Line is the fourth-busiest service in the MAX system; it carried an average of 12,960 riders each weekday in September 2019.
+Since 2015, the Yellow Line has operated as a northbound through service of the Orange Line from PSU South/Southwest 6th and College station.
+Conversely, most southbound Yellow Line trains, which had served the other half of the transit mall on 5th Avenue from 2009 to 2015, operate through to the Orange Line from Union Station/Northwest 5th & Glisan station.

 History

 Early proposals

-Proposals for a light rail line through North Portland, across the Columbia River, and into Vancouver, Washington were considered as early as the 1980s.
-A study by staff of the Portland metropolitan area's regional government, Metro, in 1985 examined the feasibility of a line via routes alongside Interstate 5 (I-5) or along the median of Interstate Avenue but concluded that no light rail alternative would "'pay back' within the useful life of the project".
-A different report completed the following year contrastingly noted that light rail along the corridor would be "promising".
-Portland city planners then proposed a northside passenger rail service in 1988 as part of Portland's Central City and Albina Community plans, which sought to extend the region's then-two-year-old light rail system, the Metropolitan Area Express (MAX), via Interstate Avenue, I-5, or Martin Luther King Jr. Boulevard (formerly Union Avenue).
-While serving on the Senate Committee on Appropriations, U.S. Senators Mark Hatfield of Oregon and Brock Adams of Washington combined these proposals with a greater Vancouver–Portland–Oregon City light rail plan that Metro (the Portland metropolitan area's regional government) separately developed, for which the committee appropriated $2 million to study in 1989.
+Proposals for a light rail line through North Portland, across the Columbia River, and into Vancouver, Washington, were considered as early as the 1980s.
+A study by staff of the Portland metropolitan area's regional government, Metro, in 1985 examined the feasibility of a line alongside Interstate 5 (I-5) or along the median of Interstate Avenue but concluded that no light rail alternative would "'pay back' within the useful life of the project".
+A different report completed in 1986, however, noted that light rail along the corridor would be "promising".
+In 1988, Portland city planners proposed a northside rail service as part of Portland's Central City and Albina Community plans; they sought to extend the region's then-two-year-old light rail system, the Metropolitan Area Express (MAX), via Interstate Avenue, I-5, or Martin Luther King Jr. Boulevard (formerly Union Avenue).
+While serving on the Senate Committee on Appropriations, U.S. Senators Mark Hatfield of Oregon and Brock Adams of Washington combined this proposal with a greater Vancouver–Portland–Oregon City light rail plan that Metro separately developed, for which the committee appropriated $2 million to study in 1989.

 Preliminary alignment studies north to Vancouver and Clark County, including an additional proposal for a line between Vancouver Mall and Clackamas Town Center along I-205, commenced shortly after.
 Metro's Joint Policy Advisory Committee on Transportation (JPACT) identified a 25 mi route from Hazel Dell through downtown Portland to Clackamas Town Center in 1994 that TriMet formally named the "South/North Corridor".
 That November, Metro asked Portland area voters if they would approve a $475 million bond measure to cover Oregon's portion of the project's estimated $2.8 billion cost; the measure passed by 63 percent.
 Across the river, Clark County officials proposed a 0.3 percent increase in sales and vehicle excise taxes to provide Washington's $237.5 million share; voters turned it down by 69 percent on February 7, 1995.